ANZAHPE prizes aim to encourage and celebrate new and emerging health professional educators and researchers.

 The procedures are the same for all categories of student prize awards.
 An appropriate notice calling for applications will be placed in the Bulletin, on the ANZAHPE website and via e-mail to the Membership.
-The CoM shall establish a Selection Panel to consider the applications from the three student prize categories and make recommendations for their award.
+Applications must be received by 30 April, 2021 and prizes will be awarded at the Annual Conference.
+The ANZAHPE Committee of Management (CoM) shall establish a Selection Panel to consider the applications from the prize categories and make recommendations for their award.

 Prizes have traditionally been awarded at the ANZAHPE Annual Conference.